NCAR/ldcpy/docs/source/installation.rst

     conda activate ldcpy
     python -m pip install -e .

-Install optional extensions for code completion, code hinting and minimizing tracebacks in Jupyter:
+This code block enables optional extensions for code completion, code hinting and minimizing tracebacks in Jupyter.
+Then start the jupyter notebook server in your browser (at localhost:8888):

 .. code-block:: bash

     jupyter nbextension enable hinterland/hinterland
     jupyter nbextension enable skip-traceback/main

+    conda activate ldcpy
+    jupyter notebook

 For viewing changes to documentation in the repo, do the following:

 .. code-block:: bash

-    pip install sphinx-reload
+    pip install -r docs/requirements.txt
     sphinx-reload docs/

-Then start a local version of the documentation and keep it up to date with any changes made.
+This starts and opens a local version of the documentation in your browser (at localhost:5500/index.html) and keeps it up to date with any changes made.
+Note that changes to docstrings in the code will not trigger an update, only changes to the .rst files in the docs/ folder.

 Before committing changes to the code, run the tests from the project root directory to ensure they are passing.